KristinA64/cs257/webapp/readme.txt

 - Analytics pages
 - Filtering results by range of years
 - rotating vinyl record
-- show the image of a nominee when the user click on the nominee's name on the chart
+- show the image of a nominee when the user clicks on the nominee's name on the chart